About the project

-Thanks to different projects, a large charging network for electric vehicles will be created connecting Scandinavia with Italy in the south and will cover Poland, Germany, Belgium, Slovakia, the Czech Republic, Austria and Slovenia with fast and ultrafast charging stations.
+Thanks to 9 different pilot deployments, a large charging network for electric vehicles will be created connecting Scandinavia with Italy in the south and will cover Poland, Germany, Belgium, Slovakia, the Czech Republic, Austria and Slovenia with fast and ultrafast charging stations.

 The aim of the activity is to determine the expectations and needs of Polish and Slovak consumers related to electric vehicles and public charging infrastructure, as well as connections between the electricity network and charging services.
 Market and user surveys, interviews with industry experts and workshops have been conducted.
 As a result, recommendations have been made regarding the further development of charging infrastructure, taking into account the differences between individual countries.

 In order for the charging network to serve users well, it is necessary to optimize the deployment of stations in Poland and Slovakia and to implement an appropriate IT system.
 The network is to be reliable in operation and focus on customer expectations and satisfaction, as well as building positive experiences.

 In Slovakia, 10 fast charging stations have been deployed.
 There already exists fast charging stations network in Slovakia, which has been grown and strengthened cross border connections with Poland and Czech Republic.

 In Poland, a nationwide network of fast chargers have been created enabling the country to connect with the infrastructure of electrified roads in Slovakia, Germany, the Czech Republic and Lithuania.
 In each charging location, AC / Type 2, DC / Combo 2 and DC / CHAdeMO charging standards are available.
 Stations are located: